C0DYM/Local-Meshcore-Config/README.md

 <img width="347" height="158" alt="Screenshot 2026-02-27 at 22 59 03" src="https://github.com/user-attachments/assets/9e754df7-0e38-4f01-8838-e30d50669f9a" />

+Press the Bluetooth Connect button.
+This will open a new page where your Meshcore radio will be waiting to connect, if powered on and not connected to another device.
+For initial pairing, devices with screens will display their 6 digit code on the main screen.
+If you don't see it, press the user button to cycle between screens.
+If the device has no display, the pairing code is usually 123456.
+The first time it connects, you may get a red warning message.
+Close the Meshcore app and re-launch it, the radio should connect and start syncing.

 ### Menu ⋮
 - Tools -> Discover Nearby Nodes: This will have your compoanion send out an advert and listen for responding repeaters or sensors.
 This is the recommended first step after configuring your device.